effectfully/OTT/readme.md

  A model of the model can be found [here](https://github.com/effectfully/random-stuff/blob/master/Rose/Coercible.agda) (it's slightly weaker, though, as it doesn't allow to describe `W` and similar data types in which an inductive position occurs to the right of the arrow in a parameter of a constructor).

  There is [an alternative encoding](https://github.com/effectfully/random-stuff/blob/master/IRDesc.agda) in terms of proper propositional descriptions (see [6]), which is a slightly modified version of [7].
 It's more standard, more powerful (it's able to express induction-recursion), but also significantly more complicated: data types must be defined mutually with coercions (or maybe we can to use a parametrised module like in the model, but it still doesn't look nice), which results in a giant mutual block.
 I didn't try to define equality and coercions for descriptions, but I suspect it's much harder than how it's now.
 I'll go with the current simple approach.

+ In the levitation paper ([8]) they don't have lists at all, but instead use finite enumerations.
+We can't define `Desc I = Tele (Tele I × I)`, because a non-recursive constructor doesn't return a `Tele I` and we can't use `empty = pi ⊥ ⊥-elim`, because it's too extensional.

+ I don't like computational descriptions, because explicit unification constraints are ugly.
+I don't like propositional descriptions, because `B` in `RecFun : (A : Set) (B : A → I) (D : Desc I) → Desc I` is not a proper telescope and I don't want to manually extract elements from a big tuple that can appear in the place of `A`.
+I don't like the encoding presented here, because those lists look redundant.
+The encoding I like currently is [computational descriptions used as propositional desciptions](https://github.com/effectfully/random-stuff/blob/master/CompPropDesc.agda).

+ But who said that we should entirely exclude non-strictly-positive data types?

 ## Not implemented